wri/environmental-conflict-tracker/README.md

 environmental-conflict-tracker
 ==============================

-This project scrapes news media articles to identify environmental conflict events such as resource conflict, land appropriation, human-wildlife conflict, and supply chain conflict.
-With an initial focus on India, the project also aims to connect conflict events to their jurisdictional policies to identify how to mediate conflict events or to identify where there is a gap in legislation.
+This project aims to develop globally relevant indices of environmental conflict at a subnational scale by reading through millions of news articles every day and identifying and locating events.
+Environmental conflict can occur through conflicts over resources, land, wildlife, or supply chains.
 Currently, the database contains 65,000 candidate news articles about conflict in India, of which around 11,000 are expected to be environmental conflict events.

 The data collection involves the following steps:

-1. Pulling all news data in a given country that contains a conflict event
+1. Identifying all news data in a given country that contains a conflict event
 2. Keyword extraction of candidate articles from titles of news articles based on regular expression matches to a curated dictionary
 3. Scraping of full news media text for candidate articles with `NewsPlease`
 4. Manual curation of gold standard dataset, stored in `data/gold_standard/`
+5. Coreference resolution and standard text preprocessing.

 ## Notebooks